 Dominican Sisters of Newburgh

-A NYC Dominican community moves their motherhouse up the Hudson to Newburgh, NY.
+A NYC Dominican community founded in 1869 moves their motherhouse up the Hudson to Newburgh, NY.
 They form the Dominican Sisters of the Most Holy Rosary.

 Dominican Sisters of St. Catherine of Siena